Bijapur Fort: Malik-e-Maidan

 The Malik-i-Maidan (Master of the Battlefield), also called Burj-E-Sherz, was erected by Ibrahim Adil Shah II.
 It was named after the Battle of Talikota of 1565 in which the Vijayanagara Empire was routed.
 It is now located in the fort on its western ramparts between two bastions.
 It has a large cannon, 4.45 m long and 1.5 m in diameter with a 700 mm bore.
 The cannon weighs 55 tonnes and is considered one of the largest medieval guns made.
 The unusual feature of the gun is that its muzzle is shaped in the form of a lion head with carved open jaws as if devouring an elephant (depicted between the jaws).
 The gun is cool when touched even during the hot summer season and when tapped gives soft resonating sound.
 It is said that touching it brings good luck.
 From the inscriptions on the gun position, it is deduced that the gun was cast in 1549 at Ahmadnagar from bell metal by Muhammad Bin Husain Rumi.
 Another inscription records that Aurangzeb conquered Bijapur in 1685-86.
 It is also said that the large weight of the canon discouraged the British from carrying it as a trophy to England.

+Landa Kasab

+The Landa Kasab is a large iron cannon placed within a bastion along the southern wall of fortress "some distance to the west of the Fateh gate" and slightly to the east of the modern-day Bagalkot Road.
+The cannon measures 6.57 m long, with a diameter of 1.32 m at the breech and 1.34 m at the muzzle, and is estimated to weigh nearly 47 LT.
+The cannon has a caliber of 495.3 mm, and a length of bore of 5.67 m.